86Box/docs/usage/menubar.rst

 .. note:: Integration requires the Discord desktop app, running on x86 or x64 Windows, ``x86_64`` Linux or Intel macOS.
 Discord does not provide integration support for other operating systems / architectures or the browser app.
 Additionally, integration will not be available on Windows if the included ``discord_game_sdk.dll`` file is missing from the 86Box directory.

 * **Take screenshot:** take a screenshot of the emulated display.
-Screenshots are saved as .png images in the ``screenshots`` subdirectory found in the emulated machine's directory.
+Screenshots are saved as .png images in the ``screenshots`` subdirectory found in the emulated machine's directory, which can be opened with the **Open screenshots folder** option below.
 * **Sound gain:** open the :ref:`sound gain control <usage/statusbar:|sound| Sound>`, which is also accessible through the status bar.
 * **Preferences:** open the *Preferences* window, which provides the following options: